dmsherazi/Battery-Management-System/firmware/README.md

 currents, and these may change for different hardware versions.

 Three versions are here represented.
-Each refers to slightly different voltage and current scales in the measurement header for the PCB version.
+Each refers to slightly different voltage and current scales in the measurement header for the interface PCB version.
+Currently version 3 is being used and is the default.
 It is compiled with 'make VERSION=x' where x = 2 or 3.
 Version 1 is obsolete.

 The charger algorithm is referred to as "Pulse Charge".
 This aims to avoid the